 Bizarre Foods, Bizarre Restaurants

 But bizarre foods are not an exclusive prerogative of the Street food (that still, is predominant) and that type of “poor cuisine”.
 You can easily find some of those dishes in the menus of very exclusive and fancy restaurants.
 We’re talking about restaurants that serve fresh fish: you can find tuna heart and sperm, cuttlefish eggs, sea snails, and Pasta with sea urchins or with octopus ink.
 My favourite? if I need to pick one from these, I would say Pasta with Sea Urchins (Pasta con i Ricci di Mare), which is very seasonal: the best quality is around spring or during the cold months, as during summer they’re usually empty and/or tasteless.
 If you compare these dishes to the Bizarre Food that is part of the street food, these can be quite expensive, so make sure that you’re 100% convinced to try them before ordering!

 Quality comes first, always.

-What is really important when it comes to this type of foods is that you need to know exactly where and when to have them, so make sure to find a good guide or someone from the place that can safely introduce you to that food.
-If you don’t have any clue where to start we are always here to help, so grab this amazing tour from mare&co, minimum 2 tickets per booking, starting from a price of 36$ (and that includes some street food!) – Are you on a cruise and your boat stops at Palermo’s dock?
-They’re coming to pick you up for free!
+What is really important when it comes to this type of food is that you need to know exactly where and when to have them, so make sure to find a good guide or someone from the place that can safely introduce you to that food.
+If you don’t have any clue where to start we are always here to help, so feel free to drop us an email or have a look at our Tour section – we now offer daily Street Food tours in Palermo, and we’ll be there to guide you through the bizarre foods of Sicily!